neoclide/vim-easygit/Readme.md

 # Easygit

-A git wrapper plugin made to replace [fugitive](https://github.com/tpope/vim-fugitive).
+A git wrapper plugin made to replace [fugitive](https://github.com/tpope/vim-fugitive), it can be used together with fugitive as commands are disabled by default.

-The goal is cleaner code, and be more friendly to user.
+The goal make cleaner code, and be more friendly to user (especially using with macvim)

 ## Features